Nima-Khodabandelou/Notes/notes.md

        to perform constructor chaining within same class

-       to pass as argument in method -> used in event handling
+       to pass as arg in method -> used in event handling

-       to pass as argument in constructor call -> for one obj in multiple classes
+       to pass as arg in constructor call -> for one obj in multiple classes

        to distinguish local/instance vars